bhuvaneshsaha/IndexedDB.Wrapper/README.md

+# IndexedDBWrapper

+IndexedDBWrapper is a wrapper for the IndexedDB API that makes it easier to use.
+It is a simple wrapper that provides a few methods to perform CRUD operations on the IndexedDB database.

 | Feature          | IndexedDB                                                      | localStorage                               | sessionStorage                             |
 | ---------------- | -------------------------------------------------------------- | ------------------------------------------ | ------------------------------------------ |
 | Storage capacity | Can store large amounts of structured data                     | Typically limited to 5-10 MB per origin    | Typically limited to 5-10 MB per origin    |